Connect with Steve

 Strong Point of View

 Digital transformations are high-risk enterprise programs and usually not highly successful.
-Many programs are canceled and/or scaled back.
+Many programs fail or are scaled back.
 Disruptive technologies of automation and machine learning introduce increased risks for success.
-Most actionable roadmaps, without deep thinking on enterprise processes and customer usability outcomes, have a hard time getting it right.
+Without deep thinking on enterprise processes and customer usability outcomes, most actionable roadmaps have a hard time getting it right.

 Robotic Process Automation

-Robotic Process Automation (RPA) software continues to rapidly expand new enterprise benefits.
-As RPA vendors continue to improve and inject more smart machine learning, complex risks should magnify for expected customer outcomes and shareholder value.
-Poorly executed PRA enterprise plans often waste too much money, are executed too fast and create marginal value and new customer problems.
+Robotic Process Automation (RPA) software continues to expand new enterprise benefits rapidly.
+As RPA vendors continue to improve and inject more smart machine learning, complex risks should magnify expected customer outcomes and shareholder value.
+Poorly executed PRA enterprise plans often waste too much money, are completed too fast, and create marginal savings, and new customer problems.
+Why?
+Open Innovation goals were not strategically set right.